arctiex3d/BEAR-MK3S/README.md

-# 3DXFAB BEAR MK3S
+# BEAR MK3S

-Welcome to the 3DXFAB github project page!
+Welcome to the ARCTIEX github project page!

-3DXFAB BEAR MK3S is an open source 3D-Printer project maintained by 3DXFAB Research & Development.
+BEAR MK3S is an open source 3D-Printer project maintained by ARCTIEX Research.

 This repository contains CAD files and STLs of the printed parts.